This Week in Petroleum History: May 5 – 11

 May 8, 1920 – Burbank field discovered in Oklahoma

 Drilling for natural gas 20 miles east of Ponca City, Oklahoma, the Kay County Gas Company’s Bertha Hickman No. 1 well revealed a giant oilfield.
 Marland Oil & Refining Company assumed control of the discovery well, which produced 150 barrels of oil a day from a depth of about 3,000 feet.
-The Burbank field would extend over 33 square miles, mostly in Osage County, and produce between 20 million barrels and 31 million barrels annually for the next four years.
+The Burbank field would extend over 33 square miles, mostly in Osage County, and produce between 20 million and 31 million barrels of oil annually for the next four years.

 E.W.
 Marland in 1928 built his Ponca City mansion, now a museum.
 Fellow Oklahoman Will Rogers was a frequent guest.